10 Types Of People You Should Never Have Kids With

 couple in an argument shouting

 If your partner is constantly criticizing you, it can be a toxic trait that could potentially harm your child’s self-esteem.
-Children need support and encouragement to grow and develop in a healthy way.
+According to Mental Health America, children need support and encouragement to grow and develop in a healthy way.
 A constant critic can undermine their confidence and self-worth.
 Instead, looking for someone who’s always encouraging and uplifting, as well as someone who’s quick to remind you of your own potential.

 3. The Unresolved Addict